 Private Visits for Families and schools

 Please contact Madeleine Metzler, Director of Admissions, at 212-744-0195, ext.
 131, if your family or a group of students from your school would like to visit Dominican Academy.
 Click here to request a visit.

 Please note that, as of 9/25/2019 all dates in our 2019 Fall Fridays series have been filled.
-There will be opportunities for accepted students to shadow in January 2018.
+Check back in January, post-acceptance to book a visit!
 Fall Fridays provide 8th graders with the opportunity to see what life is like as a student at D.A.
-Sessions will take place on September 29th and October 6th, 13th, 20th, and 27th.
+Sessions will take place on September 28th and October 5th, 12th, 19th, and 26th.
 Due to the size of our facilities, only a limited number of seats are available for each session.
 Please contact Madeleine Metzler, Director of Admissions, with questions or to register: 212-744-0195, ext.
 131.

 Dominican Academy is located at 44 East 68th Street in Manhattan, between Park and Madison Avenues.
 Located in an historic mansion on the Upper East Side, D.A.is easily accessible by the 4/5/6, E, F, and N/Q/R trains.